iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: global::cluster::max_versions

     An integer represending the maximum number of copies the cluster keeps for transaction history.
-If an entry has more versions than this value, the oldest version is garbage collected.
+If an entry has more versions than this value, the oldest versions are garbage collected.

 .. describe:: global::cluster::max_transaction_duration